 Pathways and Careers Counselling

-Guilford Young College recognises when making career choices, young people need access to information about a wide variety of career and study options, as well as understanding their skills and personal strengths.
+Guilford Young College recognises that when making career choices, young people need access to information about a wide variety of career and study options as well as understanding their skills and personal strengths.

 The College encourages all students to participate in the many career learning opportunities that are offered, such as;